tuckervbos/RobinHood_96/routes-scratch.md

 portfolio routes:

-- create new portfolio for current user the 2 routes below might be the same or need to be combined? unsure:
+- create new portfolio for current user
 - get current users portfolio //(by id?)
 - get all portfolios for current user these are fine: